 Small-Cap Value strategy - generally invests in securities of companies traded on U.S. exchanges with market capitalizations at point of initial purchase above \$200 million that are in the Russell 2000® Index or within the range of the Russell 2000 Index as of the most recent reconstitution.
+Due to the growth of some of the strategy's holdings, the market capitalization of some underlying holdings may no longer align strictly with this small-cap definition.
+As a result, a portion of the strategy's assets may be invested in mid-cap or larger-cap companies, which could affect the strategy's risk profile, volatility, and performance characteristics.
 The strategy seeks to generate returns in excess of the related benchmark (the Russell 2000® Index, or other representative index), primarily via stock selection.

 Small/Mid-Cap Value strategy - generally invests in securities of companies traded on U.S. exchanges that, at initial purchase, meet at least one of the two following criteria: is a member of the Russell 2500TM Index or has a market capitalization within the range of the Russell 2500TM Index when it was last reconstituted.
+Due to the growth of some of the strategy's holdings, the market capitalization of some underlying holdings may no longer align strictly with this small/mid cap definition.
+As a result, a portion of the strategy's assets may now be invested in larger-cap companies, which could affect the strategy's risk profile, volatility, and performance characteristics.
 The strategy seeks to generate consistent long-term performance that is in excess to the Russell 2500TM Index, or other representative index, primarily via stock selection.